Young Adult Fiction

 Published by Walker Books

-Read our interview with Lauren
+Read our interview with Wren

-Green Rising by Lauren James
+Green Rising by Wren James

-Set in a near-future world on the brink of ecological catastrophe, Lauren James’s novel is a gripping, witty and romantic call to arms.
+Set in a near-future world on the brink of ecological catastrophe, Wren James’s novel is a gripping, witty and romantic call to arms.

 Gabrielle is a climate-change activist who shoots to fame when she becomes the first teenager to display a supernatural ability to grow plants from her skin.
 Hester is the millionaire daughter of an oil tycoon and the face of the family business.
 Theo comes from a long line of fishermen, but his parents are struggling to make ends meet.